How to save your money & possibly your sanity when shopping for school supplies

-As far as clothes go, this is a good time to go through each child’s wardrobe and evaluate what they need.
+As far as clothes go, this is an excellent time to go through each child's wardrobe and evaluate what they really need.
 Clothes that have been outgrown or are seldom worn can be given to another sibling or traded into a consignment shop for money you can put towards purchasing other supplies.

 Basic is better

-For every item on the list you’ll likely have two options: the generic and plain version, and an exciting one with a character or cute design on the front.
+For every item on the list, you'll likely have two options: the generic and plain version and an exciting one with a character or cute design on the front.
 There is a significant price difference between these two.
-A plain folder might cost 25 cents, but the character folder could be sold for up to a dollar more.
+A simple folder might cost 25 cents, but the character folder is often sold for up to a dollar more.

 Instead of giving in, you can suggest that they decorate the basic supplies themselves.
 Getting out the glue and stickers to personalize notebooks can be a fun afternoon craft project.